 - Should a team member become ill or have another emergency on the morning of a tournament, he or she (or a parent) should text or call Coach Jones’s cell phone prior to our departure time.

-- If bad weather or other emergency necessitates the cancellation of a tournament (or our electing to not attend), information about that cancellation will be posted on Schoology, Remind, Twitter, and via email to parents.
-If Internet service is interrupted, every effort will be made to reach team members by telephone.
+- If bad weather or other emergency necessitates the cancellation of an in-person tournament (or our electing to not attend), information about that cancellation will be posted on Schoology, Remind, Twitter, and via email to parents.
+If internet service is interrupted, every effort will be made to reach team members by telephone.
 Any team member who does not have reliable access to Internet at home should arrange for a team member who does have access to contact them in the event of a cancellation.

 - Team members not qualifying for the final round of competition at a tournament are expected to attend either the final round of their own category, or a final round in which a teammate is competing, unless given permission to attend another category.